-The federal Perkins Loan is a need-based loan awarded to students with exceptional financial need (the lowest EFC from the FAFSA results).
-Program funds are limited so it is important to apply early for financial aid.
+The federal Perkins Loan is a need-based loan awarded to undergraduate and graduate students with exceptional financial need (the lowest EFC from the FAFSA results).
+Program funds are limited, awarded on a first-come, first-serve basis, so it is important to apply early for financial aid.
 You must have been awarded the Perkins Loan on your financial aid award letter in order to borrow under this federal loan program.

 There are many positive features of this loan.

 Once students are no longer enrolled in school at least half-time (6 credits), they are required to complete loan exit counseling.
+Perkins Loan payments will be made to ECSI.
 Borrowers have up to 10 years to repay the loan and under certain conditions there are loan cancellation benefits.

 Questions about your Perkins Loan, including deferment, forbearance, or cancellation may be directed to the Minnesota State Colleges & Universities Student Loan Service Center.